psr-7/psr-7.github.io/index.md

 ### Streams

 #### Are streams handled side-effect free?
 No, streams are a special case breaking this PSR7 convention.
-Performance wise streams do not have to be recreated, cloned or copied.
+Performance wise streams do not have to be recreated, cloned or copied on every change.

 **Watch out!** All clones and copies will have the same body but header values may differ!